crown member taking photo of speaker on stage with their phone. Speaker is blurred.

 Live Streaming

 Not everyone is ready, or able to get back to in-person events.
-Others find online conferences provide greater accessibility.
-So we'll be streaming Dev Summit, on our very own streaming platform Conffab.
+Others find online conferences provide greater accessibility, or make their training budget go further.
+So we'll be streaming Engineering AI, on our very own streaming platform Conffab.

 Partner with us